Protecting your lien rights in Arizona begins with serving the 20-day preliminary notice.

 Some construction participants delay the submission of the 20-day notice because failing to serve it before the 20-day deadline does not result in the revocation of their lien rights.

-Serving the preliminary notice after the 20-day time frame may not only result in your not getting the full amount for your services — you may also start to develop terrible business practice that may not beneficial in the long run.
+Serving the preliminary notice after the 20-day time frame may not only result in your not getting the full amount for your services — you may also start to develop terrible business practice that may not be beneficial in the long run.
 Some states are not as lax as Arizona when it comes to pre-lien notice deadlines.

 2. Failing to include all the required information / statements in the form